 The invoice works by typing an invoice number into cell B5 (the 12343 in the image above).
 When you press the Enter key on your keyboard, data will be pulled from two more worksheets.
 The two worksheets contain Customer Data and Sales Data.
 The Customer's Name, Address, etc, gets pulled from a worksheet called Customer_Data, and information about what the customer bought is pulled from a worksheet called Sales_Data.
 All the information on the Invoice worksheet is automatically updated when you change the invoice number is cell B5.

 Let's make a start, then.
 Create a new spreadsheet for this.
-If you're using Excel 2013, you'll only get one worksheet by default, so add two more at the bottom of Excel.
+If you're using Excel 2013 or Excel 2016, you'll only get one worksheet by default, so add two more at the bottom of Excel.
 Name the first worksheet Customer_Data, and the second one Sales_Data.
 The third worksheet should be changed to Invoice.
 Your new spreadsheet will then look like this at the bottom:

 Click on your Customer_Data worksheet to select it.
 On the first row, enter the following headings: